chris86tian/URL-Webhook-Clipper/README.md

 - 🌓 Dark mode support with system preference detection
 - 🔒 Secure storage of webhook configurations
 - 🎨 Clean and intuitive user interface
+- 📥 Import and export functionality for webhook settings

 ## Installation